 Andatech breathalysers give consumers the best of both worlds; the latest fuel cell sensor technology for optimal readings packaged in a lightweight device.
 They work by measuring your breath alcohol level, which is related to your blood alcohol level.
 It then provides a digital reading for you in BAC format.

 A breathalyser is the most reliable solution that takes a measurement directly from your breath sample.
 More importantly, it is not based on estimations and calculations of standard drinks and hours passed.
 Although not as accurate as a blood test, there is no other method that is as fast, convenient and reliable for an immediate alcohol breath test.

 So now that you know about the different ways to find out how many standard drinks to .05, you can be more informed the next time you’re out drinking.

 Whether you’re drinking one standard drink or two, remember that a wide range of factors influences your BAC.
 Therefore, if you drink, it’s best not to drive.
-If you want to be extremely sure, invest in a quality breathalyser or breath tester and check yourself before the cops test you.
+If you want to be extremely sure, invest in a quality breathalyser or alcohol breath testers and check yourself before the police test you.

 Browse our range of personal breathalysers below to get started: